andraugust/andraugust.github.io/index.md

 ## [The Hiring Problem](hiring-problem.html)

 <p style="opacity:0.5">09/2019</p>
-Suppose you're interviewing candidates for a job.
-Interviews come at a cost, but they provide useful information about candidates.
-How many candidates should you interview before commiting to one?
+A toy problem about optimizing the trade-off between information collection and lost opportunity, in the context of hiring job applicants.

 ## [Neural Style Transfer](neural-style-transfer.html)

 <p style="opacity:0.5">02/2019</p>
 What defines the _style_ of an image?
 Can it be captured computationally?
-If so, is it possible to transfer styles from one image another, like making a selfie appear as if it were painted by Van Gogh?
+If so, is it possible to transfer styles from one image another, like making a selfie appear to be painted by Van Gogh?

 ## [Kaggle Ship Detection Challenge](airbus.html)

 <p style="opacity:0.5">11/2018</p>
-Ship detection in satellite images using a Kaggle dataset.
+Detecting ships in sattelite images, from a Kaggle challenge.

 ## [The First Link Taxonomy of Wikipedia](wikilinks.html)

 <p style="opacity:0.5">04/2018</p>
 The first link on most Wikipedia pages goes to the next most general thing.
-For example, "poker" links to "card game", and "card game" links to "game", etc.  Where do all these first links lead?
-Does Wikipedia's have something resembling a first-link taxonomy?
+"Poker" goes to "card game", "card game" goes to "game", etc.  Where do all these first links finally lead?
+Does Wikipedia's have something like a first-link taxonomy?

 ## [Satellite Image Classification on the FMoW Dataset](fmow.html)

 <p style="opacity:0.5">12/2017</p>
-Image classification on the Functional Map of the World dataset.
+Classifying objects in satellite images, from the Functional Map of the World dataset.

 ## [Discovering Class-Hierarchies by Clustering Confusion Matrices](cm-clustering.html)